Mehrshad-Ghorbanzadeh/EtabsAssistance/README.md

-EtabsAssistance
+//EtabsAssistance
 EtabsAssistance is a standalone desktop application designed to streamline and automate structural engineering workflows within CSI ETABS.
 By combining a user-friendly graphical interface with powerful computational modules and direct API integration, this tool minimizes manual effort and improves efficiency in structural modeling.

 Key Features
 Computational Modules: